Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 ### Foreground Mask
 Foreground masks have been created using the alpha channel of the png images
+All our foreground masks can be found [here](https://drive.google.com/open?id=1w-fjH1UeutYIW7lNcCWBD3BK1NZ6ytxg)

 <b>Statistics</b>
 * Image format: jpg
 * Number of channels: 1